CT-Data-Collaborative/before-after-map/README.md

 ### 3. Create .csv data files

+Data files can be stored in `/public` folder (eg in `/public/data/*`) or remotely.

-Each parameter is a separate .csv dataset with data for all features in default and extra GeoJSONs.
-Each *csv* file needs to have 5 columns: `geography` needs to match the relevant property of the features in the geojson file, `before` are the values for the left map, `beforemoe` are margins of error for the values for the left map, `after` are the values for the map on the right, `aftermoe` are the margins of errors for values defined in `after`.
+Each parameter is a separate .csv dataset with data for all geo features.
+Each *csv* file needs to have 5 columns: `geography` needs to match the relevant property of the layers in the geojson file, `before` are the values for the left map, `beforemoe` are margins of error for the values for the left map, `after` are the values for the map on the right, `aftermoe` are the margins of errors for values defined in `after`.
 For example,

 ```csv
 geography,before,beforemoe,after,aftermoe